 - What challenges do you expect to face as a foreign national working in the host country government?
 How will you adapt, address, or manage them?
 Provide examples of your familiarity with the culture and chief public policy challenges of the country/region for which you are applying.

-Research Project (up to 3,000 characters, including spaces and punctuation):
+Professional Project (up to 3,000 characters, including spaces and punctuation):

 - What do you propose to do?
-State clearly your methodology and the nature of your research (quantitative/qualitative/mixed methods).

 All applicants must include their resume which details their relevant professional experience.